MuhamedNShexani/Discount_center/README.md

 ### 1. Main Page (`/`)

-- Displays companies grouped by company
+- Displays markets grouped by market
-- Each company shows up to 10 products
+- Each market shows up to 10 products
-- Links to company profiles and product details
+- Links to market profiles and product details
-- "More Products" button for each company
+- "More Products" button for each market

-### 2. Company List (`/companies`)
+### 2. Market List (`/markets`)

-- Grid layout of all companies
+- Grid layout of all markets
-- Click to view company details and products
+- Click to view market details and products
-- Modal dialog for company products
+- Modal dialog for market products

 ### 3. Product Categories (`/categories`)